rdkcentral/firebolt-certification-suite/cypress/fixtures/README.md

 -  If a key is present in the ConfigModule but not in FCS, The key from the ConfigModule is copied over and used.
 -  If a key is present in both FCS and the ConfigModule, the ConfigModule's key will override or merge with precedence given to the ConfigModule.

-## Directory strucute:
+## Directory structure:
-Within the `cypress/fixtures` folder we have the following sub-folders:
+Within the `cypress/fixtures` folder, we have the following sub-folders:
-- fireboltCalls: Contains fireboltCall objects which is used to make a API call and to validate the response .
+- fireboltCalls: Contains fireboltCall objects which are used to make an API call and to validate the response .
-- fireboltMocks: Contains FireboltMock keys which is used to override the default response or set the responses.
+- fireboltMocks: Contains FireboltMock keys which are used to override the default response or set the responses.
-- modules: Contains json files in the format of <moduleName.json> where required content/parameters are present.
+- modules: Contains JSON files in the format of <moduleName.json> where required content/parameters are present.
 - objects:
-  **validationObjects**: Contains json files where required validation json objects are present.
+  **validationObjects**: Contains JSON files where required validation JSON objects are present.
   **errorObjects**: Contains error objects for validating negative scenario parameters.
-It contains two json files as : errorContent.json and errorSchemaObject.json.
+It contains two JSON files as : errorContent.json and errorSchemaObject.json.
 Error response is validated against the schema present in errorSchemaObject.json. errorContent.json contains error Messages and error Codes for different error types.
   **moduleReqId**: Contains scenario name and requirement ID for test cases.
 - apiObjectContext.json: Contains the context value.
 - censorData.json: Contains methods and fields that need to be censored..